Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Five decades ago (back in the days of hippies a.k.a. granola munchers) I was making my own granola and packing it up as trail snacks.

-But then I tasted a Trader Joe's Raises The Bar maple bar, and I just had to write this hiking granola bar review.
+But then I tasted a Trader Joe's Raises The Bar maple bar, and I just had to write this hiking granola bar review for you.

 As with every review Hiking For Her shares with you, you need to know my biases.